vladigleba/vladigleba.github.io/posts/basics/standards.md

 ## Do we have a responsibility as Christians?

-> Now then *we are ambassadors for Christ*, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.
+> Now then *we are ambassadors for Christ*, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God.
 {% ct '2 Corinthians 5:20' %}

 > Now when they saw the boldness of Peter and John, and perceived that they were unlearned and ignorant men, they marvelled; and *they took knowledge of them, that they had been with Jesus*.